SOUNDARABHARATH/Music-streaming-website/README.md

 ---

-This version of the README is clear, concise, and structured for easy understanding and implementation.
+This README now includes the steps for setting up Firebase, enabling authentication, and integrating the JSON file for authentication into your project.